sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 & \underline{μ_i}, \overline{μ_i} \geq 0 \tag{10d} \\
 \end{align}
 ```
 Secondly, the demand agents aim to maximize their utility, again by using the assumption that their actions do not influence the market price.
-Therefore, the optimization problem faced by the demand-side agents is :
+Therefore, the optimisation problem faced by the demand-side agents is :

 ```{math}
 :label: demand_side